handsontable/handsontable/docs/content/guides/columns/column-filter.md

   // enable filtering, for all columns
   filters: true,
   // enable the column menu, for all columns
-  // but only with the 'Filter by value' list and the 'OK' and 'Cancel' buttons
+  // but display only the 'Filter by value' list and the 'OK' and 'Cancel' buttons
   dropdownMenu: {
     items: {
       filter_by_value: {